Instructions for operation

 b).
 In the New window, fill in the inspection plan name and click Next.

 c).
-Configure the inspection method: inspection points, inspection templates corresponding to the points, whether the step is critical and the projects must be documented.
+Configure the inspection method: inspection points, inspection templates corresponding to the points, whether the step is critical and Required recording method.

 d).
-Add devices: Select the digital twin of each device that needs inspection for the current scenario and choose whether to enable barcode scanning for the plan task.
+Add equipment: Select the digital twin of each equipment that needs inspection for the current scenario and choose whether to enable QR code scanning for the plan task.

 e).
 Configure personnel and scheduling for the plan.